Just-Make-Games/minemancers/README.md

 - Kills are sometimes counted twice.
 - Kills can sometimes be attributed to the killed players.
 - High score is reset when a player respawns even if the round is not over.

+## Important
+- If you plan on forking or cloning this repository, you will need to provide your own Unity Services account.
+You can find more info on how to do this [here](https://docs.unity3d.com/Manual/SettingUpProjectServices.html).